practice problem 1

 Antilock brakes need 90% of the distance of regular brakes to stop a car traveling at the same speed.
 This decrease in distance is certainly significant, but doesn't really seem all that great given the high cost of an ABS.
 In addition to reduced braking distance, however, antilock braking systems also increase performance during extreme braking.
 Locked brakes are useless for steering.
 ABS ensures that the wheels retain their static frictional grip on the road, which allows for maneuvering while braking in an emergency.

 practice problem 4

-This tab-delimited text file contains the stopping distance data for 123 cars tested by Road & Track magazine in 1998.
+This tab-delimited text file contains the stopping distance data for 123 cars tested by Road & Track (paid link) magazine in 1998.
 Two initial speeds were used: 26.82 m/s (60 mph) and 35.76 m/s (80 mph).
 Use the data in this file and your favorite data analysis software to determine the coefficient of static friction of car tires on pavement.